TDStrasser/Kookaberry-Accelerometer/README.rst

 **Kookaberry** and **Kooka** are trademarks of Kookaberry Pty Ltd, Australia.

-The **Kooka Firmware** and **KookaSuite** were created by Damien George (George Electronics Pty Ltd – MicroPython) in collaboration with Kookaberry Pty Ltd and the AustSTEM Foundation Ltd.
+The **Kooka Firmware** and **KookaSuite** were created by Damien George (George Electronics Pty Ltd – MicroPython) in collaboration with Kookaberry Pty Ltd and the `AustSTEM Foundation Ltd <https://auststem.com.au>`_.